Newall DP700 Digital Readout (DRO)

 Machine may be shown with optional accessories.

 We offer Newall DP700 Digital Readout (DRO) as an option on Victor lathes, vertical knee mills, and surface grinders.
 DP700 is a powerful and intuitive DRO that is housed in a rugged, ergonomically designed casting.
 The DRO features all of the essential functions for milling, boring, turning, grinding, and general machining operations.
-DRO is manufactured and designed in the UK.
+DRO is designed in the UK.

 - Bolt hole circle routine